 The space a stone occupies belongs to that stone.
 It owns that space.
 That space is the property right of that stone and there is not a thing you can do about it.
 That property right is natural, inalienable and immutable.
-Rocks have rights.
-You bet.
+You bet rocks have rights.
 Not sure?
 Then how are you going to keep that stone from taking up its space?

 Rocks with Rights Is Too Much for You?

-If that makes sense, why can’t we also talk about the apes having rights, and if apes then robins, and then worms and then the planets themselves.
+If that makes sense, why can’t we also talk about the apes having rights, and if apes then robins, and then worms, and then the planets themselves.
 If some “thing” can do something, then it must have authority to do it.
-Ascribing that authority is just another abstraction that let’s us see things in a new light.
+Ascribing that authority is just another abstraction that lets us see things in a new light.
 We can learn a lot from this.
-Stay with me awhile and see if you don’t get some real understanding and insights about your rights.
-So back to the rocks.
+Stay with me and see if you don’t get some insights about your rights.

 You have property rights just like the rock.
-So that’s the first lesson you can learn about rights.
+That’s the first lesson you can learn about rights.
 And here is the next lesson.